 - Caption This — post funny photos of pets at your business and invite followers to write a caption for what’s happening in the shot.

-- Voice of the Pet — post funny photos of pets at your business, with a funny quip about what they’re thinking.
+- Voice of the Pet — post cute photos of pets at your business, with a funny quip about what they’re thinking.

 - Fill in the Blanks — same as above, but provide a thought starter, e.g. “Fido, when he saw ___________________________ at our store today!”

-- Quotes — post humorous or inspiring quotations about pets, accompanied by photos from pets who visit your business.
+- Quotes — post humorous or inspiring quotations about dogs and cats, accompanied by photos from pets who visit your business.

 - Pet-menities — highlight the amenities you have onsite to help make pets comfortable.

 - Product or service features — highlight something your business offers that is pet-focused.

 - Action shots — sometimes it’s fun to see pets in action, even if the photo doesn’t turn out perfectly.
 If a joyful pet comes to visit, capture that joy!

 - Videos or gifs — thanks to smartphones, we can all capture cute short videos of pets.
 A great one is a pet walking toward you, shot at eye level.
 Use a gif-making tool to turn it into never-ending adorableness.

 - User-generated content — watch for mentions of your business and retweet, share or repost mentions that include pets.